CastFX/ASW_cafeteria/README.md

 Trello @ https://trello.com/b/6ZnmlOos/asw-caffetteria

-# Attention
+## Attention

-To test the full functionalities of the app, use the live demo that is provided of a secure connection.
+To test the full functionalities of the app use the live demo that is provided of a secure connection.
-Without a secure connection QR scan functionalities are not permitted.
+Without a secure connection the QR scan functionalities are not permitted.

 ## License